JDBotelheiro/Data-Pipeline-using-Kakfa-and-Spark/README.md

 Create a topic named "RawData"
 > bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic RawData --from-beginning

-Push data from APi to Kafka Topic
+Push data from API to Kafka Topic
 > python push_data_to_kafka.py

-#### Step 3 & 4: Store the data into offline feature store and push the clean data into new Kafka Topic
+#### Step 3 & 4: Store the data in offline feature store and push the clean data into the new Kafka Topic

 > python data_preprocessing.py